 5) Properly Classify Employees as Employees vs. Independent Contractors

 As a business owner, it is important to distinguish between hiring individuals as independent contractors or employees.
+In October 2014, the US Department of Labor’s (“DOL”) Wage and Hour Division (“WHD”) released its enforcement statistics for fiscal years 2009—2013.
+As a result of that investigation, it was determined that in fiscal year 2013, more than $83,051,159 in back wages for more than 108,050 workers were misclassified as independent contractors.
 The employer should look at the IRS and IDES’ definitions of these terms to get a fuller understanding of how these agencies define the terms.
 Specifically, employers should evaluate the level of control it has over how the work is done, whether the individual is engaged in an independent occupation, business, or profession, and whether the services performed by the individual are performed outside the usual course of business.
 Employers should then make sure they are paying the proper amount of taxes, filing the appropriate tax documents, and contributing an accurate amount for their IDES insurance.
 Employers who fail to do this can face significant monetary consequences, such as back pay of unpaid employment and social security taxes, including penalties and interest, and/or an IRS audit on your business.

 6) Properly Classify Employees as Exempt or Non-Exempt

 Employees whose jobs are governed by the Fair Labor Standards Act (“FLSA”) are either ‘exempt’ or ‘non-exempt’ depending on their salary and the type of work they do.
 Nonexempt employees are entitled to overtime pay at a rate of one and a half times their regular rate of pay for hours worked over 40.
 Exempt employees are exempt from overtime requirements.
+In fiscal year 2013, 77% of recovered back pay awards were from overtime claims.
+This amounted to more than $130 million for more than 170,000 employees.
 Employers should ensure that they properly classify their employees as “exempt” or “non-exempt” and pay overtime accordingly in order to avoid liability for unpaid wages, statutory penalties and interest, and associated attorneys fees.
 Employers must ensure that their definitions of exempt employees are narrowly construed and accurate so as to not violate the FLSA.